ecoseller/ecoseller/docs/_docs/administration/installation.md

 ![Product variants loaded to the database in demo envrionment](../../images/admin/db_product_productvariant_sql.png)

+# Troubleshooting

+If the installation failed because of timeout, please firstly check that your PC meets the [previously mentioned requirements](#prerequisites)

+Especially, if you're using Docker on Windows, please check that your WSL resource limits meet the requirements.
+If you need to update your WSL resource limits, you can follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

 # Environment variables
 ecoseller utilizes environment variables to configure various aspects of the backend and recommendation system.
 These environment variables are stored in separate files, namely `docker-compose.env`.
 For the backend it's `src/backend/docker-compose.env` and `src/recommender_system/docker-compose.env` for recommendation system.
 Additionally, the storefront, dashboard, and other services have their environment variables directly specified in the  YAML file for specific docker compose.